MananKakkar1/ETA/README.md

 - **Auth0 login loops** – ensure `VITE_AUTH0_DOMAIN`, `VITE_AUTH0_CLIENT_ID`, and the callback URL match your Auth0 application settings.
 - **DynamoDB access denied** – set AWS credentials and region before launching the API, or attach an IAM role with DynamoDB permissions when deploying.

----

-## License

-This project is provided under the MIT License.
-See the `LICENSE` file if present or add one before distributing.